alanng10/Secane/Docue/Web/a.md

 Web program need to ask for client permit before it can host network.

 The Uri tool https orn file protocol.

+Web browser Class Lang System has not enough develop element, inf it has none console for module that is execute on the System.